stealthman22/100-days-of-code/r2-log.md

 And some Utility Libraries:
 Lodash: Adds loads of functions that extends the functions of js.
 Ramda: Smae thing as lodash but focuses on functional programming.

+### DAY 65 (28th November 2019)

+Went through some design inspirations for my portfolio page.
+So many amazing portfolios out there.
+I would like to have some nice and unique animations in this project, so it would be eye-catching